 The MPRE is designed to measure the examinee’s knowledge and understanding of the rules that govern a lawyer’s professional conduct.
-The MPRE is required for admission to the bars of all but four states.
-Each state establishes its own passing score – generally between 75 and 86.
+The MPRE is required for admission to the Bars of all but four states.
+Each state establishes its own passing score, which is generally between 75 and 86.

-The exam is a 60-question, two-hour-and-five minute, multiple-choice examination.
-The MPRE is administered three times each year – August, November, and March.
+The MPRE is a 60-question, two-hour-and-five minute, multiple-choice examination.
+The MPRE is administered three times each year: August, November, and March.